gx9702/UA-TypeRepository/Core/Part5/ObjectTypes/AuditSecurityEventType/readme.md

 <!-- objecttype -->
 ## AuditSecurityEventType
+A base type for events used to track security related changes.
 The representation of the AuditSecurityEventType ObjectType in the address space is shown in the following table:

 |Name|Attribute|